Widnes: Recent history

-During the early decades of the 20th century there was a revival in the local economy, particularly as the United Alkali Company began to manufacture new products.
+During the early decades of the 20th century, there was a revival in the local economy, particularly as the United Alkali Company began to manufacture new products.
 Improvements were being made to the structure of the town, in particular the opening of the Widnes–Runcorn Transporter Bridge in 1905 which gave the first direct link over the Mersey for road traffic.
 In 1909 the town became the first in Britain to have a regular covered-top double-decker bus service.

 By 1919 the health of the residents of the town was improving.
 In the 1920s, and 1930s there was further diversification of the chemical industry and the products it manufactured.
 Slums were being replaced by more and better homes.
 After World War II more slums were cleared and there was ongoing growth and variation in the chemical industry.
 By the 1950s the town had 45 major chemical factories.

 In 1961 the Silver Jubilee Bridge opened as free crossing, replacing the outdated Transporter Bridge.
 In 2017 a further crossing, the Mersey Gateway Bridge, opened to relieve congestion.
 This crossing was tolled.
 When the Mersey Gateway Bridge was opened, the Silver Jubilee Bridge was closed for maintenance.
 Now both bridges are operating, but as tolled crossings.

 In recent years many of the old heavy chemical factories have closed to be replaced by more modern factories.
 Much of the land previously polluted by the old dirty chemical processes has been reclaimed, and there have been improvements in the cleanliness and environment of the town.

 Governance

+Local government

+Widnes is unparished with the exception of Halebank.
+The local authority is Halton Borough Council for which the town is divided into nine electoral wards, each electing three councillors.

 From Saxon times Widnes was part of the hundred of West Derby in Lancashire.
-Modern local government in the town of Widnes commenced with the creation of the Widnes Local Board in 1865, prior to which the town had been part of the administrative district of Prescot.
-In 1892 the town received a Charter of Incorporation forming the Municipal Borough of Widnes.
+Modern local government in the town of Widnes began with the creation of the Widnes Local Board in 1865, prior to which the town had been part of the administrative district of Prescot.
+In 1892, the town received a Charter of Incorporation forming the Municipal Borough of Widnes.
 In 1974, as part of the Local Government Act 1972, Widnes Borough Council was abolished and its territory amalgamated with Runcorn to form the borough of Halton within the county of Cheshire.
 In 1998 the borough of Halton became a unitary authority.
-In 2009 the council entered into an agreement with the five metropolitan district councils of Merseyside to form the Liverpool City Region.
+In 2009, the council entered into an agreement with the five metropolitan district councils of Merseyside to form the Liverpool City Region.

-In 1885 Widnes became a parliamentary constituency and elected its first Member of Parliament.
-The UK parliamentary constituency is Halton and the current Member of Parliament is Derek Twigg.
-The local authority is the borough of Halton and the town is divided into nine electoral wards.
-For elections to the European Parliament, Widnes was in the North West England constituency.
+Westminster representation

+Widnes is in the Widnes and Halewood constituency for representation in the House of Commons.
+The seat has been held by Derek Twigg of the Labour Party since its creation for the 2024 general election.

+Between 1983 and 2024, Widnes was in the Halton constituency which was held by the Labour Party since its creation.
+Widnes first became a parliamentary constituency and elected its first Member of Parliament in 1885.